gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 ```
 The result is two smooth curves that fit the left and right lines of the lane shown in blue and red in the figure below.
-The polynomial coefficients can be used to analytically compute the radius of curvature using this code.
+The polynomial coefficients can be used to analytically compute the radius of curvature of the left line as shown below.
+I found that the left and right lines differ in radius.

 ```python
 # Convert pixels to meters
 ym_per_pix = curve_centers.ym_per_pix